LLM Position Bias Benchmark: Swapped-Order Pairwise Judging

 What This Measures

 Position bias is a reliability problem for any workflow that asks a model to compare candidates: model evals, writing contests, rubric grading, search/ranking audits, preference-data collection, and product A/B reviews.
-A judge that changes its winner when the candidates are swapped is not only noisy; it can turn arbitrary prompt order into a hidden intervention.
+A model that changes its winner when the candidates are swapped is not only noisy; it can turn arbitrary prompt order into a hidden intervention.

 That distinction matters operationally.
-If position bias is large, a single-pass LLM judge score should be treated as order-contaminated unless the evaluation randomizes order, uses paired counterbalancing, or aggregates both swapped views.
+If position bias is large, a single-pass LLM comparison score should be treated as order-contaminated unless the evaluation randomizes order, uses paired counterbalancing, or aggregates both swapped views.
 This benchmark makes that contamination visible instead of letting it hide inside a normal-looking win rate.

 First-Position Lift